magnusbaeck/logstash-filter-verifier/README.md

 This command only works for test case files, where for every line in `input` an element in `expected` exists.

+## Notes about the flag --sockets

+The command line flag `--sockets` allows to use unix domain sockets instead of stdin to send the input to Logstash.
+The advantage of this approach is, that it allows to process test case files in parallel to Logstash, instead of starting a new Logstash instance for every test case file.
+Because Logstash is known to start slowly, this increases the time needed significantly, especially if there are lots of different test case files.

+For the test cases to work properly together with the unix domain socket input, the test case files need to include the property `codec` set to the value `lines` (or `json_lines`, if json formatted input should be processed).

 ## Known limitations and future work

 * Some log formats don't include all timestamp components.
 For